roman-milk/roman-milk.github.io/rob-and-mickey.md

  Mickey's facial expression when she heard that almost caused me to laugh.
 During the conversation it came out that Nancy knew Alicia's daughter Jessica and she asked how Jessica was liking the school she was going to.
 While Nancy and Alicia were talking Rich and Bev were inviting me to a barbecue at their place the next day.
 Bev gave me an evil grin and said:

  "Make sure that you bring your very good friend."
-Report_Story #4